factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/HitchhikersGuide/projection-selection.md

 ## Comparing Projection Types

-    Present a comparative analysis of the different projection types.
-    Discuss the strengths and weaknesses of each type concerning the identified requirements.
+Let's go over a comparative analysis of the different projection types, discussing the strengths and weaknesses of each type concerning the identified requirements.
-    Consider using tables, charts, or diagrams to visually present the comparison, making it easier for readers to grasp the information.

 ### Snapshot Projection